qgis/QGIS-Documentation/docs/user_manual/print_layout/layout_items/layout_legend.rst

        In both synchronization modes,
        any changes made to legend-related settings in the layers panel will automatically be propagated to the layout legend.
+       Layers with |checkbox| :guilabel:`Include automatically in print layout legend items` unchecked in their layer's legend properties
+       will be excluded from the legend.

   * :guilabel:`Manual`: allows you to manually control which layers are shown in the legend.
 Use the :guilabel:`Reset`